-Jon Katona’s practice encompasses a range of corporate, real estate and general business matters, with a focus on finance and private investment fund transactions.
+Jon Katona’s practice encompasses a range of corporate, real estate and general business matters, with a focus on finance, joint ventures and private investment transactions.

-Mr. Katona represents institutional investors, real estate developers and management companies in structuring and implementing joint ventures, equity investments and debt investments across a wide variety of real estate asset classes, including office, multifamily / residential, parking, hotel, restaurant, retail and mixed-use projects.
+Mr. Katona represents institutional investors, sponsors, developers and management companies in structuring and implementing joint ventures, equity investments and debt investments across a wide variety of real estate asset classes, including hotel, office, multifamily / residential, parking, restaurant, retail and mixed-use projects.
 He represents clients in structuring investments and raising capital from national and international institutions, including REITS and tax-exempt investors, as well as high net worth individuals, for single property and portfolio transactions.

-Mr. Katona collaborates with colleagues to address tax-exempt (including UBTI), ERISA, REIT, securities law and other structuring issues that arise in the formation of investment funds, real estate joint ventures and other fund investment structures.
+Mr. Katona collaborates with colleagues to address tax-exempt (including UBTI), ERISA, REIT, securities law and other structuring issues that arise in the formation of joint ventures, investment funds and other investment structures.

 Georgetown University Law Center, J.D.
 (1996)